 Logistics: Wellesley students must volunteer at John D. O'Bryant School of Math and Science on Saturday mornings from 8:30AM-12:30PM.
 This time frame includes transportation to and from the school, which the organization provides.
 Wellesley mentors must be sure the ycan fully devote their time to particitpating in this program.
 We highly value the one-on-one relationship created between Wellesley mentors and John D. O'Bryant mentees, and encourage contact outside of mentoring sessions.

-Service Activities: We run badge workshops for local Cadette, Senior, and Ambassador Girl Scouts.
+Service Activities: We run badge workshops for local Girl Scouts troops.
 Campus Girl Scout members also have opportunities to volunteer with specific troops, e.g. as co-leaders.